COVID-19 Antibody (AZD7442) Description

 On December 25, 2020, Dr. Houlihan of UCL Infection & Immunity said: “We know that this antibody combination can neutralize the virus, so we hope to find that giving this treatment via injection can lead to immediate protection against the development of Covid-19 in people who have been exposed – when it would be too late to offer a vaccine.”

 On February 3, 2021, AstraZeneca stated 'While vaccines train the immune system to fight a future infection, monoclonal antibodies mimic naturally developed antibodies to neutralize SARS-CoV-2 infection immediately.
 The mutations in the emerging variants of SARS-CoV-2 may induce some escape from these therapeutic interventions.
-However, when two complementary monoclonal antibodies are combined into one therapeutic intervention, the risk of the combination losing efficacy is considerably diminished as the virus would have to mutate in multiple distinct locations to escape both antibodies' action.
+However, when two complementary monoclonal antibodies are combined into one therapeutic intervention, the risk of the combination losing efficacy is considerably diminished as the virus would have to mutate in multiple distinct locations to escape both antibodies' actions.
 As for the vaccines, continued surveillance of SARS-CoV-2 is the best approach to ensure their success.'

 AstraZeneca is a global, science-led biopharmaceutical company.